uschtrin-fisi/uschtrin_fisi/README.md

 ## Progress evaluation

-Momentarily, I am contributing to the workflow of the CCC, maintaining an alliance with Digitalcourage.
+Momentarily, I am contributing to the workflow Digitalccourage while maintaining close alliance with the CCC.

 A long-term project I lay my eyes on will be a multiplayer roleplay gameserver.
 The infrastructure and functions within Minecraft itself will widely be based on Java and MySQL.